caseyryan/reflect_buddy/README.md

 ## The concept
 This library is used to generate strongly typed objects based on JSON input without the necessity to prepare any models in advance.
 Literally in runtime.

 Most of the serializers in Dart are written using code builders.
 This is due to the fact that, most often, they are used with [Flutter](https://flutter.dev), the release assembly of which uses, so called, [Ahead of Time](https://en.wikipedia.org/wiki/Ahead-of-time_compilation) compilation.
 The [AOT](https://en.wikipedia.org/wiki/Ahead-of-time_compilation) compilation, makes it impossible to assemble types at runtime.
-All of the times there are known in advance.
+All of the types there are known in advance.

 Unlike other serializers, **Reflect Buddy** uses [Just-in-Time](https://en.wikipedia.org/wiki/Just-in-time_compilation) compilation and does not require any pre-built models.
 Almost any regular class can be serialized/deserialized by calling just one method.